lextudio/sharpsnmp_docs/pro/getting-started/assembly-features.rst

   Assert.AreEqual(textual, registry.Translate(number));
   Assert.AreEqual(number, registry.Translate(textual));

-Here the ``Translate`` method only provides a single textual form of the OID, while in some cases a single OID can have many textual forms (as it might be defined in multiple documents with different modules and names).
-Below is the code to get all the textual forms of the OID,
+The ``Translate`` method provides a single textual form of the OID.
+In some cases, a single OID can have multiple textual forms, as it might be defined in multiple documents with different modules and names.
+To retrieve all the textual forms of an OID, you can use the following code:

 .. code-block:: csharp